SMWARREN/Python-Unit-Tests/README.md

 ![The Unit Testing](https://raw.githubusercontent.com/SMWARREN/Python-Unit-Tests/master/images/testcase.png)

->he Python unit testing framework, sometimes referred to as “PyUnit,” is a Python language version of JUnit, by Kent Beck and Erich Gamma.
+>The Python unit testing framework, sometimes referred to as “PyUnit,” is a Python language version of JUnit, by Kent Beck and Erich Gamma.
 JUnit is, in turn, a Java version of Kent’s Smalltalk testing framework.
 Each is the de facto standard unit testing framework for its respective language.